Haufe-Lexware/octane-gocd-plugin/README.md

     1. In GoCD open `Admin` and `Plugins`: you should see the *OctaneGoCDPlugin*.
 Click the cogwheel in front of it.
     2. Set the *Server URL* of your Octane server.
 This URL is supposed to look like `http://hostname:port/ui/?p=<SharedSpaceID>`.
     3. Set the *Client ID* and *Client Secret*.
-These are the credentials on you Octane server the plugin should use.
+These are the credentials on your Octane server the plugin should use.
     4. Set the *Go API Username* and *Go API Password*.
 These are the credentials the plugin uses to access the Go server.
-    5. When you try to save your settings, to connection to Octane is tested.
-If it works your settings will be saved.
+    5. When you try to save your settings, the connection to Octane is tested.
+Also the given credentials to the Go server API are given a try.
+If both work your settings will be saved, else validation warning will be shown.
 4. Now you should be able to add your GoCD server in Octane as a *CI Server*:
     1. In Octane click the cogwheel to enter the admin settings for your spaces.
     2. Open the tab `DevOps` and open the section `CI Servers`.
     3. Click the plus to add a new CI Server.
     4. You should be able to see your GoCD server in the dropdown list, select it and give it a speaking name.
 Save it.
-    5. Back in the overview of *CI Servers* you should now see server, with its *name*, *instance id*, *server type*, *URL*, *connection status* and *SDK version*.
+    5. Back in the overview of *CI Servers* you should now see your Go server, with its *name*, *instance id*, *server type*, *URL*, *connection status* and *SDK version*.

 When everything is set up correctly you can start adding pipelines in Octane.